f4b6a3/uuid-creator/README.md

 UUID uuid = UuidCreator.getNameBasedMd5(name);
 ```

-### Random (version 4)
+### Version 4: Random-based

 The Random UUID is a simple random array of 16 bytes.

-The default random generator is `SecureRandom`, but any one can be used.
+The default random generator is `SecureRandom`.

 ```java
 // Random using the default SecureRandom generator